 Care will soon shift from hospitals to patient’s homes.
 This would ease the pressure off hospitals too.
 Coping with a pandemic like COVID 19 has shown us how difficult meting out healthcare can be.

-is all about turning ideas into innovations.
+Developing a remote patient monitoring system is all about turning ideas into innovations.
 It all starts with a healthcare service provider.
-They come with the need for developing a remote patient monitoring product solutions.
-Everything starts with an idea, and there many key players involved in giving life to ideas!
+They come with the need for developing remote patient monitoring product solutions.
+Everything starts with an idea, and there are many key players involved in giving life to ideas!

 With this as the backdrop, let’s understand the different stages of remote patient monitoring solutions.

 Product development is all about making the new idea into a reality.
 This holds good while developing solutions for remote patient monitoring for healthcare providers.

 It begins with the healthcare provider providing product input or Design to the product specialist engineer.
 Before rolling out a remote patient monitoring solution, product specialists must consider certain factors.

 They must invest time in competitor evaluation and benchmarking.
 By doing so, they would be able to come up with a unique selling proposition – USP.
 This helps understand how well the product will perform against its competitors.

 This also helps close performance gaps.
 Healthcare providers can understand their placement against their competitors.
 It also helps gauge competitors in key strategic areas.